 An AOC certifies that the holder is competent to safely operate that aircraft in accordance with the prescribed regulations and standards.

-The BCAA can only grant an air operator’s certificate to an operator, having its principal place of business in Bermuda, upon being satisfied that the applicant is competent to secure the safe operation of aircraft of the types specified in the certificate on flights of the description and for the purposes specified, having regard in particular to the applicant’s:
+The BCAA may only grant an AOC to an operator that has its principal place of business in Bermuda once we are satisfied that the applicant is competent to safely operate the types of aircraft specified in the certificate, on flights and for the purposes described.

 - previous conduct and experience;

 - organisation and staffing; and

 The operator must establish and maintain to the satisfaction of the BCAA a safety management system appropriate to the size and complexity of the operation.

 An operator’s “principal place of business” is defined as the primary location: from which flight operations and maintenance management and control are exercised; where the majority of the operational and safety-related records are kept; and at which accountable managers are based.

 A person must not hold himself or herself, or any other person, out as being a person who may offer flights on an aircraft registered in Bermuda for the purpose of commercial air transport unless the person, or that other person (as the case may be), holds a valid AOC granted under the AN(OT)O, for the time being in force.

 The processes involved in the granting of an AOC are fairly lengthy and follow the five stages established by the ICAO:

 - Pre-certification phase